-Deepika-Ranveer's Reception: Aishwarya Rai Bachchan, Kareena Kapoor & Anushka Sharma TURN HEADS
+Deepika-Ranveer's Reception: Aishwarya Rai Bachchan, Kareena Kapoor & Anushka Sharma TURN HEADS!

 Anushka Sharma

-Anushka Sharma ups the glam factor at Deepika-Ranveer's reception party and boy; she has impressed us with her look!
+Anushka Sharma ups the glam factor at Deepika-Ranveer's reception party and boy, she has impressed us with her look!

 Rani Mukerji

-Rani Mukerji stuns in black at DeepVeer's reception
+Rani Mukerji stuns in black at DeepVeer's reception.

 Oo-la-la!

-Sonakshi Sinha is making a statement in her lemon coloured gown and we're head over heels in love with her classy look!
+Sonakshi Sinha makes a statement in her lemon-coloured gown and we're head over heels in love with her classy look!

 Sara Ali Khan

-Saif Ali Khan's daughter, Sara Ali Khan, who has collaborated with Ranveer Singh for Simmba also graced the reception of her co-star.
+Saif Ali Khan's daughter, Sara Ali Khan, who has collaborated with Ranveer Singh for Simmba, graces the reception of her co-star.

 Munna & Circuit In One Frame

-Our favourite duo - Sanjay Dutt and Arshad Warsi caught in a fun mood as they pose for media at DeepVeer's reception party.
+Our favourite duo, Sanjay Dutt and Arshad Warsi, caught in a fun mood as they pose for media at DeepVeer's reception party.

 Janhvi Kapoor